vinhed/website-monitor/README.md

 # Website Monitor

-A Python-based tool that monitors websites for content changes and sends beautiful email notifications.
+A Python-based tool that monitors websites for content changes and sends email notifications.
 Perfect for tracking product availability, price changes, or any website content updates.

 ## ✨ Features